Ashlin Alverez

 Have you made any friends in the KORYO program so far?

 Yes, I have.
-I met you right now.
+I met you right now!
 Also, my other friend Veronica.
 I introduced her to this program because I was like, “Oh, this is a program that talks about opioids and stimulants and all that.
-They can help you spread the word and any resources to anybody who needs help with addiction.”
+They can help you spread the word and share any resources with anybody who needs help with addiction.”
 I gave her the info.
 I also gave it to my other friend, Ulices, who I go to school with.

 What do you know about opioids or stimulants?

-Opioids are something the doctors will prescribe you — a type of medicine.
+Opioids are something the doctors will prescribe to you — a type of medicine.
 You can also use it to help with any pain in your body.
-But then sometimes some people overconsume and don’t think about how that will affect them in the future.
+But sometimes, some people overconsume and don’t think about how that will affect them in the future.

-What is the impact of drugs on your community?
-Or your environment?
+What is the impact of drugs on your community or environment?

-It is sad because you'll see your family members doing that.
-It puts [something in] your mind, like, He's going to get sick.
-His life is literally ruined because he can't stop.
-And it's hard to go through that process — to start from the bottom, follow it to the top, and stop consuming it.
+It is sad because you’ll see your family members [using substances].
+It puts [something in] your mind, like, He’s going to get sick.
+His life is literally ruined because he can’t stop.
+And it’s hard to go through that process — to start from the bottom, follow it to the top, and stop consuming it.
 I think it affects everybody in the family.